 Washington County is a prime location for many key industries, and we also welcome entrepreneurs at heart who come equipped with innovative ideas.
 Washington County’s government, business, and community organizations partner to help diversify the local economy by providing specialized support to industries that have been identified to benefit from the area’s assets.

 Key Industry Sectors

-The hospitality and tourism industry is one of Washington County’s strongest sectors, supporting almost 6,500 jobs in the County, including many jobs for those without college degrees.
+The hospitality and tourism industry is one of Washington County’s strongest sectors, supporting approximately 6,500 jobs in the County, including many jobs for those without college degrees.

 Manufacturing remains a prominent industry in the area, represented by these firms:

-Volvo Truck Enterprises, Inc. – truck engines and …
+Volvo Truck Enterprises, Inc. – truck engines and transmissions(1,650 Emp)

 Science & Technology

 Located an hour from Washington, DC’s biotech corridor and less than 30 minutes from well-known national biodefense resource Fort Detrick in Frederick, Maryland, Washington County is an affordable place to do business with close proximity to local metropolitan areas.